 A bunch of peaches sitting on a table

-Yin and yang are foundational concepts in Traditional Chinese Medicine that help explain the balance of all things.
-Yang represents masculine energy.
-This is a more action-oriented energy and is associated with warmth, movement, activity, transformation, etc. It is the counterpart to yin, which is more cooling, nourishing, and restorative in nature.
-All things, including our bodies, minds, and spirits, contain both yin and yang elements.
+Yin and yang are foundational concepts in traditional Chinese medicine (TCM) used to describe the dynamic balance present in all aspects of life.
+Yang represents active, outward-moving energy and is associated with warmth, movement, transformation, and vitality.
+It is the counterpart to yin, which is cooling, nourishing, and restorative in nature.
+Both yin and yang exist within the body, mind, and spirit, and health depends on their continual balance.

-From a Western perspective, the body’s more ‘yang’ functions are closely tied to things like metabolism, hormone regulation, kidney function, and circulation.
-When yang becomes deficient — meaning there isn’t enough warmth and movement to activate and balance yin — the result can be symptoms such as feeling cold, pain that worsens in cold weather, sluggish energy, and a general sense of stagnation.
+From a Western perspective, the body’s more “yang” functions loosely correspond to metabolism, circulation, hormonal activity, and kidney-adrenal function.
+When yang becomes deficient — meaning, there is insufficient warmth and activation to support physiological processes — the body may struggle to properly circulate energy and fluids.
+This can present as feeling chronically cold, having pain that worsens in cold weather, sluggish energy, poor circulation, and a general sense of heaviness or stagnation.

-For example, imagine someone experiencing burnout from long-term overwork.
-They often eat cold salads, drink iced beverages, and spend long hours sitting.
-Eventually, they may notice cold hands and feet, poor circulation, low energy, reduced libido, or even infertility — all classic signs of yang deficiency.
+For example, someone experiencing long-term burnout may spend extended hours sitting, rely on cold foods and drinks, and push through fatigue without adequate recovery.
+Over time, they may notice cold hands and feet, low energy, poor circulation, reduced libido, or fertility challenges — common signs of yang deficiency.

-What Are Signs & Symptoms of a Yang Deficiency?
+What Are Signs & Symptoms of Yang Deficiency?

 • apathy